John W. Stanton

-John W. Stanton is an American businessman.
-He is the chairman of the board of Trilogy International Partners, as well as the majority owner of the Seattle Mariners of Major League Baseball (MLB).
+John W. Stanton (born 1955) is an American businessman.
+He is the majority owner of the Seattle Mariners of Major League Baseball (MLB) and has led several wireless communication companies.

 Early life and education

 Stanton was born in 1955.
-A lifelong resident of the Seattle area, John Stanton went to Newport High School in Bellevue, Washington.
-He earned his undergraduate degree in Whitman College in Walla Walla, Washington.
+A lifelong resident of the Seattle area, John Stanton attended Newport High School in Bellevue, Washington.
+He earned an undergraduate degree in Whitman College in Walla Walla, Washington.
 He earned an MBA from Harvard Business School.

 Career

-Founding wireless companies
+Wireless companies

 Stanton was the founder and former CEO of Western Wireless Corporation, former chairman and CEO of VoiceStream Wireless, and former chairman of the CTIA.

 He became the first employee of McCaw Cellular Communications in the early 1980s.
 He was COO and vice chairman of McCaw Cellular in the 1980s.

-After he left McCaw he founded the company that became Western Wireless Corp in 1992.
-From 1992 to 2005, he was at Western Wireless Corp. as CEO and chairman.
+After he left McCaw he founded the company that became Western Wireless in 1992.
+From 1992 to 2005, he was the CEO and chairman of Western Wireless.
 He was the founder of Voicestream Wireless Corp.
 Between 1995 and 2003, VoiceStream Wireless had him as chairman and CEO as well, with that company renamed T-Mobile USA after an acquisition.

-From 2008 until 2013 he was director and then chairman of Clearwire Corp.
+In 2004, Stanton was inducted into the Wireless Hall of Fame for his devotion to the industry.
+From 2008 until 2013 he was director and then chairman of Clearwire.

-Trilogy International

 In 2005, he, Strive Masiyiwa, Bradley Horwitz, and others formed Trilogy International Partners.
 At the start, Stanton had a $295 million equity stake in Trilogy.
-In 2006, his net worth was $1 billion.
-Stanton was listed as #840 in the Forbes 2007 "Richest People" study.
-His net worth was estimated at US$1.1 billion.

-By 2014, he had held executive roles at McCaw Cellular, Western Wireless and VoiceStream Wireless.
-He had also previously been chairman of Clearwire.
+In 2024, Trilogy announced that SG Enterprises, owned by Stanton and his wife Theresa Gillespie, had purchased all Trilogy shares and that Trilogy would be delisted from the Toronto Stock Exchange.